I've neglected this poor blog for a very long time so I thought I'd revive it. Hello, Polly!

 Ashton, MD: Fiberworks.
 Don't be deterred by the lack of organization; the owner knows where everything is.

-Knit and Stitch = Bliss
+Bethesda, MD: Knit and Stitch = Bliss

 Ellicott City, MD: The Celtic Knot Yarn Shop (cute shop full of insane fun people) , gone now and reopened under new management as "Large Marge".